 Contact an Experienced Chicago Business Attorney

 Classifying employees as exempt or non-exempt and making sure that your business has complied with all FLSA regulations can be a daunting task for any business owner and the penalties for failing to do so are severe.
 The experienced team of Chicago business attorneys at Bellas & Wachowski – Attorneys at Law are familiar with FLSA regulations and can review all of your employees to confirm that your business is in compliance full compliance.
-Call our Chicago employment lawyers today for a free consultation at 847.823.9032 or use our online contact form.
+Call our Chicago employment lawyers today for a consultation at 847.823.9032 or use our online contact form.

 Exempt employees